Managing Projects with Project Explorer

 Its main goal is to provide a single place to browse, add, remove, rename or open the items, which are grouped into categories in the same way as the filters in the Filter Catalog.
 A category may correspond to a standard module or to a module of a User Filter library.
 There is also one special category, Attachments, which appears when the user adds an external file to the project (it might be for example a text document with a piece of documentation).

 As described in Running and Analysing Programs, there are two ways of navigating through the existing macrofilters.
-One of them is with the Project Explorer window, which displays classes (definitions) of macrofilters, not the instances.
+One of them is with the Project Explorer window, which displays definitions of macrofilters, not the instances.
 After double-clicking on a macrofilter in the Project Explorer, however, a macrofilter instance is opened in the Program Editor.
-As one macrofilter class can have zero, one or many instances, some special rules apply to which of the instances it is:
+As one macrofilter definition can have zero, one or many instances.
+Some special rules apply to which of the instances it is: